 Blended Together - Interviews with The Shakers

-In 1976, music sung by the Sabbathday Lake Shakers was released on an LP album
+In 1976, music performed by the Sabbathday Lake Shakers was released on an LP album

-This title is now available on Rounder CD and titled,
+This title is now available on CD at this link:

 Early Shaker Spirituals